canmom/vector/VECTOR-ch3.md

 No VECTOR could drive this many BLADEs, with this much force.
 Parrying is impossible---dodging would lead her sliced apart on a WIRE.
 POLYTOPE finds herself falling, fragments of limb breaking apart, a comet of blood and meat.

-The searing light of the FURNACE begins to fade.
+The searing light of the furnace begins to fade.
 The Blades splinter, falling back into shards of potential.
 The final BLADE launches itself in a graceful curve, snapping WIREs, plunging down the height of the pillar to where CERULEAN has collapsed, her arm still jammed into the pillar, steadily turning into white bone.

 The BLADE slams through her arm, severing it.
 Her body slumps, safe from contamination.